permutationlock/cs301_fall_2021/float_loop_dissassembly/README.md

 # Optimizing robot vision height conversion

-In this example we show several levels of optimization for a larger scale floating point computation.
+In this example we show several levels of optimization for a floating point computation.
 For details on what the code is trying to achieve see [the lecture notes]().

 If we build with all constants as doubles and no optimization (gcc -O0),